San Diego Monuments and Landmarks: 17 Must-See Sights

 Whaley House Museum

-Built in 1857 this family estate sits on the location of what was once the former gallows for the city of San Diego.
+Built in 1857, this family estate sits in the location of what once was the former gallows of the city of San Diego.
 While the Greek Revival-style residence of the Whaley House Museum may appear unassuming.

 Regarded as a quintessential San Diego monument, the occult-obsessed can book one of the museum’s many ghost tours or take a self-guided day tour.
 For a truly chilling adventure, muster up some gumption to take part in an after-hours paranormal investigation.

 The original church was burned during an Indian uprising.
-Thus the current church was restored and moved to a new inland location in 1931.
+Thus, the current church was restored, and a new inland location was moved in 1931.
 Presently, the Mission is open to the public daily and features a museum, gift shop, archaeological ruins, and tempting gardens.

 Within the museum walls, you can stumble across art as well as original mission records written in Father Serra’s handwriting.
 Worshippers can also take part in services which are held daily in the original mission chapel.